 Our team also works closely with community partners to support the needs of these children and their families.

 Most parents suspect that something is wrong by the time the child is 18 months old, and seek help by the time the child is age 2.
-Children with autism spectrum disorders typically have difficulties in:
+Children with autism spectrum disorder typically have difficulties in:

-Some children with autism spectrum disorders appear normal before age 1 or 2 and then suddenly regress and lose language or social skills they had previously gained.
+Some children with autism spectrum disorder appear normal before age 1 or 2 and then suddenly regress and lose language or social skills they had previously gained.
 This is called the regressive type of this condition.